-- A. Recognize that the oldest parts of the City have unique qualities; and - B. Ensure context-responsive infill development in areas where the existing development is established and expected to remain, pursuant to Envision Franklin.
+- A. Recognize that the oldest parts of the City have unique qualities; and - context-responsive B. Ensure infill development in areas where the existing development is established and expected to remain, pursuant to Envision Franklin.

 The CFO shall encompass the area generally within Mack Hatcher Parkway to the north and east and within Downs Boulevard to the south and west.